-Subtly flavored with mustard seeds and paprika, these Ginger Cardamom Spiced Carrots would make a lovely side dish for your Holiday dinner table or even a snack for everyday!
+Subtly flavored with mustard seeds and paprika, this 5-ingredient, Ginger Cardamom Spiced Carrots dish would make a lovely side for your Holiday dinner table or even a snack for every day!

 And, at this event, I got to sit in on a cooking demo by the winner of Season 3 of The Next Iron Chef, the owner of American Cut and Macy’s Culinary Council Chef, Marc Forgione!